pearmini/genji/docs/reference/signals.md

 ## Signal(_executor_) {#signal}

 Defines a new signal with specified _executor_.

-The _executor_ is a function executed by the constructor, which receives two functions as parameters: _next_ and _view_.
+The _executor_ is a function executed by the constructor, which receives two functions as parameters: _next_ and _view_ and returns a disposal _hook_.
 The _next_ function is used to produce new values continuously and can be called multiple times.
 The _view_ function is used to resolve the mounted element and can be called only one time.
+The disposal _hook_ should dispose some resources the Signal allocates, say to cancel an animation loop or remove event listeners.

 In Genji, if the _view_ function of a signal is not called, the new values produced by the _next_ function will be inspected into the document.
 For example, to track the mouse position: